chandra-akash/CultFitWithNode/README.md

 In this project we were tried to achieve a near to perfect clone of the original website as much as possible with very limited knowledge of javascript & css.
 This entire journey of making the project was awesome.
 We learned lots of things by applying to the real website and it gave us a lot of confidence.
 Although we could have done more, time did not allow us to go further.
 But we must improve it.

-# # # Limitations:

-Not responsive yet and might not be properly visible on small screen devices (Recomended Resolution: 1496 x 768 )

 # # # Live Video Demo🎥:

 # # Team Members and Contributors 😇 :